Vehicular communication systems: History

 The beginnings of vehicular communications go back to the 1970s.
 Work began on projects such as Electronic Route Guidance System (ERGS) and CACS in the United States and Japan respectively.
-While the term Inter-Vehicle Communications (IVC) began to circulate in the early 1980s.
+While the term inter-vehicle communication (IVC) began to circulate in the early 1980s.
 Various media were used before the standardization activities began, such as lasers, infrared, and radio waves.

 The PATH project in the United States between 1986 and 1997 was an important breakthrough in vehicular communications projects.
 Projects related to vehicular communications in Europe were launched with the PROMETHEUS project between 1986 and 1995.
 Numerous subsequent projects have been implemented all over the world such as the Advanced Safety Vehicle (ASV) program, CHAUFFEUR I and II, FleetNet, CarTALK 2000, etc.

-In the early 2000s, the term Vehicular Ad Hoc Network (VANET) was introduced as an application of the principles of Mobile Ad-Hoc Networks (MANETs) to the vehicular field.
+In the early 2000s, the term vehicular ad hoc network (VANET) was introduced as an application of the principles of mobile ad hoc networks (MANETs) to the vehicular field.
 The terms VANET and IVC do not differ and are used interchangeably to refer to communications between vehicles with or without reliance on roadside infrastructure, although some have argued that IVC refers to direct V2V connections only.
 Many projects have appeared in EU, Japan, USA and other parts of the world for example, ETC, SAFESPOT, PReVENT, COMeSafety, NoW, IVI.

 Several terms have been used to refer to vehicular communications.
 These acronyms differ from each other either in historical context, technology used, standard, or country (vehicle telematics, DSRC, WAVE, VANET, IoV, 802.11p, ITS-G5, V2X).
 Currently, cellular based on 3GPP-Release 16 and WiFi based on IEEE 802.11p have proven to be potential communication technologies enabling connected vehicles.
 However, this does not negate that other technologies for example, VLC, ZigBee, WiMAX, microwave, mmWave are still a vehicular communication research area.

 Many organizations and governmental agencies are concerned with issuing standards and regulation for vehicular communication (ASTM, IEEE, ETSI, SAE, 3GPP, ARIB, TTC, TTA, CCSA, ITU, 5GAA, ITS America, ERTICO, ITS Asia-Pacific).
 3GPP is working on standards and specifications for cellular-based V2X communications, while IEEE is working through the study group Next Generation V2X (NGV) on the issuance of the standard 802.11bd.